jtabola/COMP3016-CW2/COMP3016 Compile VS/README.md

 4. **Build the Project in VS**

 After installing the required libraries using vcpkg, you are ready to build the project and run it.
+You don't have to install the stb_image.h since the header should already be in the source code.